Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/lifecycle-and-docking-management.md

 - First, if a [WindowGroupName](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.WindowGroupName) value is specified, the docking window will try to find another open docking window that has the same window group name.

-- Second, the [DockingWindow](xref:@ActiproUIRoot.Controls.Docking.DockingWindow).[DefaultLocationRequested](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.DefaultLocationRequested) event fires with the [DockingWindowDefaultLocationEventArgs](xref:@ActiproUIRoot.Controls.Docking.DockingWindowDefaultLocationEventArgs).[Target](xref:@ActiproUIRoot.Controls.Docking.DockingWindowDefaultLocationEventArgs.Target) property initialized to the docking window found in the same window group, if any.
+- Second, the [DockingWindow](xref:@ActiproUIRoot.Controls.Docking.DockingWindow).[DefaultLocationRequested](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.DefaultLocationRequested) event is raised with the [DockingWindowDefaultLocationEventArgs](xref:@ActiproUIRoot.Controls.Docking.DockingWindowDefaultLocationEventArgs).[Target](xref:@ActiproUIRoot.Controls.Docking.DockingWindowDefaultLocationEventArgs.Target) property initialized to the docking window found in the same window group, if any.

-- Third, the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[WindowDefaultLocationRequested](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowDefaultLocationRequested) event fires with the same event arguments.
+- Third, the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[WindowDefaultLocationRequested](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowDefaultLocationRequested) event is raised with the same event arguments.

 - Both of these events allow you to programmatically indicate the window should float (and optionally a specific floating location), or alternatively customize where the default location for the window will be.
 You can indicate a dock target and optional side around which it should dock.
 Passing `null` as the side will trigger an attach.